-How to Report an Incident of Sexually Abusive Behavior It is important that you tell a staff member if you have been sexually assaulted.
+How Do You Report an Incident of Sexually Abusive Behavior?

+It is important that you tell a staff member if you have been sexually assaulted or have been a victim of sexual harassment.
 It is equally important to inform staff if you have witnessed sexually abusive behavior.
 You can tell your case manager, Chaplain, Psychologist, SIS, the Warden or any other staff member you trust.
-BOP staff members are instructed to keep reported information confidential and only discuss it with the appropriate officials on a need to know basis concerning the inmate-victim's welfare and for law enforcement or investigative purposes.
+BOP staff members are instructed to keep reported information confidential and only discuss it with the appropriate officials on a need-to-know basis concerning the victim's welfare and for law enforcement or investigative purposes.
 There are other means to confidentiality report sexually abusive behavior if you are not comfortable talking with staff.

 - Write directly to the Warden, Regional Director or Director.
 You can send the Warden an Inmate Request to Staff Member (Cop-out) or a letter reporting the sexually abusive behavior.
 You may also send a letter to the Regional Director or Director of the Bureau of Prisons.
 To ensure confidentiality, use special mail procedures. - File an Administrative Remedy.
 You can file a Request for Administrative Remedy (BP-9).
 If you determine your complaint is too sensitive to file with the Warden, you have the opportunity to file your administrative remedy directly with the Regional Director (BP-10).
-You can get the forms from your counselor or other unit staff. - Write the Office of the Inspector General (OIG) which investigates allegations of staff misconduct.
+You can get the forms from your counselor or other unit staff. - Write the Office of the Inspector General (OIG) which investigates certain allegations of staff misconduct by employees of the U.S. Department of Justice; all other sexual abuse/harassment allegations will be forwarded by the OIG to the BOP.
 OIG is a component of the Department of Justice and is not a part of the Bureau of Prisons.
+You may request to remain anonymous to the BOP.
 The address is:

-Office of the Inspector General

-U.S. Department of Justice
+Office of the Inspector General U.S. Department of Justice Investigations Division 950 Pennsylvania Avenue, N.W.
+Room 4706 Washington, D.C.

-Investigations Division

-950 Pennsylvania Avenue, N.W.

-Room 4706

-Washington, D.C.
 20530

-E-mail OIG.
-You can send an e-mail directly to OIG by clicking on the TRULINCS Request to Staff tab and selecting the Department Mailbox titled, DOJ Sexual Abuse Reporting.
+■ E-mail OIG.
+You can send an e-mail directly to OIG by clicking on the TRULINCS Request to Staff tab and selecting the Department Mailbox titled DOJ Sexual Abuse Reporting.
 This method of reporting is processed by OIG during normal business hours, Monday - Friday.
 It is not a 24-hour hotline.
 For immediate assistance, contact institution staff.

-Note: These e-mails:
+These e-mails: